Brain surgery - discharge

 - New or worsening problem speaking

-- Shortness of breath, chest pain, or are coughing up more mucus
+- Shortness of breath, chest pain, or coughing up more mucus

 - Swelling around your wound or underneath your scalp that does not go away within 2 weeks or is getting worse

-- Side effects to a medicine (do not stop taking a medicine without talking to your doctor first)
+- Side effects from a medicine (do not stop taking a medicine without talking to your provider first)

-Ortega-Barnett J, Mohanty A, Desai SK, Patterson JT.
+Patterson JT.
 Neurosurgery.
 In: Townsend CM Jr, Beauchamp RD, Evers BM, Mattox KL, eds.
-Sabiston Textbook of Surgery: The Biological Basis of Modern Surgical Practice.
-20th ed.
-Philadelphia, PA: Elsevier; 2017:chap 67.
+Sabiston Textbook of Surgery.
+21st ed.
+St. Louis, MO: Elsevier; 2022:chap 68.